 - Notify the parent or legal guardian

-- Complete a Medical Incident Form or Medication Advice Form and forward to parent or legal guardian
+- Complete a medication advice form and forward to parent or legal guardian

 - Report on Incident and Response Management System (IRMS) (staff login required)

 - Review medication management and administration procedures at the education or care service to identify areas for improvement

 Your local pharmacy or the Women’s and Children’s Hospital Pharmacy may be able to assist with non-urgent medication information and advice:

 - Phone: (08) 8161 7350